DottoreTozzi/iSpindel-TCP-Server/INSTALL_en_Raspi.md

 # Installation Guide for Raspberry Pi (Raspbian)
 ### Step-by-Step

+If the server has been already installed, you can perform an update with  sudo./update-raspi.sh in the server folder.

 After installation of the system (I was using Rasbpian lite) I started to update it:

 	sudo apt-get update